Borja, Paraguay

-According to the 2022 Census this district has a total population of 10 256 people.
-Only 3.2% of the total population lives in the urban area, 298 inhabitants.
+According to the 2022 Census this district has a total population of 10,256 people.
+Only 298 people, or 3.2% of the total population, lives in the urban area.

 Location

-It is located in the south-western part of the Guairá department.
+It is located in the southwestern part of the Guairá department.
 Its urban area is located only 2 km away from the San Salvador urban area.

 From Asunción you have to follow the National Route 2 until the city of Coronel Oviedo.
 There taking the detour of the Route 8 you get to the city of Villarrica, capital of the department, and 12 kilometers to the south and taking a non-asphalted road traveling 18 kilometers more you'll get to Borja.